shakes76/PatternAnalysis-2024/recognition/UNet3D_s4803414/README.md

 - Early stopping at epoch 12, all classes have Dice scores ≥ 0.7
   - Test Loss: 0.1276
   - Test Class-specific Dice Scores: [0.98341535 0.95497757 0.78998656 0.79622618 0.72969815 0.76118778]

+  Evident above, the model achieves >0.7 dice similarity score for each class.
+Initially, the performance of the last two classes was poor due to smaller and/or more complex regions.
+Weighting was introduced to ensure that smaller, potentially clinically relevant structures are well-learned by the model.

 ## Reflections and Future Work
 Task was very challenging and took time management across 4 weeks